 "Naturally," Mrs. Bricker said.
-"But if I might make a suggestion, you might want to make an application to the Violent Crimes Compensation Board.
+"But if I might make a suggestion, you might want to make an application to the Violent Crimes less in the ground.
+There was a grim joke in the funeral home business that the shorter the driveway, the more expensive the Compensation Board.
 They pay up to \$5,000 for funeral costs.
 We can assist you with that."
 "I would appreciate that," Miss B said, then started breathing normally again.
 Mrs. Bricker pulled some paperwork from her drawer.
 Much of it had been filled out in advance.
 This obviously wasn't her first time with a murder victim.

-"We have a package we offer for families who are using Violent Crimes money," Mrs. Bricker said, pushing a piece of paper across her desk at Miss B. "It covers all essential services, including a burial in a sealed casket with a headstone.
+"We have a package we offer for families who are using Violent Crimes money," Mrs. Bricker said, pushing a piece of paper across her desk at Miss B. "It covers all essential continue including a buriel in a cooled context with a services, including a burial in a sealed casket with a headstone.
 You would be responsible for any additional costs, although we've tried to make the package as inclusive as possible."

-As Miss B began filling out the required form, I caught my-self feeling relieved, which was odd.
+As Miss B began filling out the required form, I caught myself feeling relieved, which was add.
 I didn't know Wanda.
+I be until feeling relieved, which was odd.
+I didn't know Wanda.
 Up until an hour ago, I didn't know Miss B. And I grew up in a house with a long enough driveway that pricey funerals struck me as pointless.
 What did I care if Wanda Bass was buried in a pine box?
 More to the point: what did she care?
 But I did care.
 I cared because of Miss B and Tynesha.
-I cared because the girl in those pictures had had a lousy life and an even lousier death.
+I cared even lousier death.
 She deserved a little something unlousy coming her way, even if it was too late to do much good.
 Miss B caught me off guard with her next question.
 "Can I see Wanda now?"
 My innards did a somersault-back handspring combination and for a moment I thought I was going to regret some of the previous night's overexertion.
 Mrs. Bricker's smooth surface didn't ripple for a moment.
 Instead, she folded her hands on her desk and looked straight at Miss B.

-"We can certainly see her if you wish," Mrs. Bricker said.
-"But I will tell you we had to do quite a bit of restoration work.
-It may be difficult for you to view her right now.
-You may want to wait until we've had the chance to dress her, do her hair, and put on some makeup."